-The Language Learning Unit at Keele provides Arabic, Chinese Mandarin, French, German, Japanese, Russian and Spanish language and culture modules for Keele students and staff.
+The Language Centre at Keele provides British Sign Language, Mandarin Chinese, French, German, Italian, Japanese, Russian and Spanish language and culture modules for Keele students and staff.
+After successfully completing a series of language modules as electives, you will have the opportunity to gain an enhanced degree title.

 You may be a complete beginner or simply want to brush up your existing skills, or perhaps you are looking for a formal language qualification.
 Whatever your need, we can provide a flexible, guided route to achieving your goals.